Selling Private Schools

 The annual tuition of a private school should be competitive with other similarly situated private schools in the local community.
 A tuition that is too high may result in declining enrollment or a disproportionate amount of student drop-outs.
-Many private schools accept payments over time from parents, so the accounts receivables of any private school should be disclosed to potential buyers.
+Many private schools accept payments over time from parents, so the accounts receivable of any private school should be disclosed to potential buyers.

 Staff of Private Schools

-A loyal and dedicated staff is an extremely important component of a private school’s intangible assets.
+A loyal and dedicated staff is an important component of a private school’s intangible assets.
 The teachers of any school are ultimately what drives the value of the school, since the purpose of a school is educating its students.
 Private schools must properly recruit and train a competent and professional staff in order to attract students.
 A key indicator that buyers of private schools use is the longevity and performance of its staff.

 Non-Compete Clauses for Staff of Private Schools

 Some private schools require their staff to sign a non-compete agreement with the school.
 This means that the staff member is prohibited from working for a competing school within a specific geographic area.
 Generally, courts will only enforce such contractual provisions when the limits are reasonable and when it serves a legitimate business interest.
 A private school with a staff that is working under governing and enforceable non-compete agreements has enhanced value because the buyer will be assured that the staff will remain with the school after the sale occurs.

 Owner Benefit of Private Schools